 1. Alberobello

 Alberobello is a small town in the province of Bari.
 It is known for its distinctive trulli (traditional stone huts with conical roofs).
-The town was declared a UNESCO World Heritage Site in 1996 and it is a popular tourist destination full of photo opportunities.
+The town was declared a UNESCO World Heritage Site in 1996 and is a popular tourist destination with many photo opportunities.

-Alberobello has plenty to offer visitors, from churches and museums to restaurants and trulli shops.
+Alberobello has plenty to see and do, from churches and museums to restaurants and Trulli shops.
 It is also home to some important historic attractions such as the Parrocchia Sant’Antonio di Padova, which is a unique trullo-style church.
 You can even stay in a trullo for the ultimate authentic experience.

 While you’re exploring the beautifully unique trulli houses, you can head into some of the local museums to learn more about the area.
 You might also get a chance to sample some of the region’s local produce, such as bread, cheese, olive oil and wine.
 There are lots of great restaurants in Alberobello.